-The plasmid containing the bacteria are cultured and the bacteria are provided with a chemical signal that helps them to target the protein.
+The plasmid-containing bacteria are cultured, and the bacteria are provided with a chemical signal that helps them to target the protein.
 After protein production, the bacteria are split open to release it.
-The protein is purified and the target protein is isolated from other contents of the cell.
+The protein is purified, and the target protein is isolated from other contents of the cell.

 Importance of DNA Cloning